ipfs-shipyard/js-versidag/README.md

 Creates a new DAG node pointing to the union of the current heads with the supplied `headCids`, optionally pointing to a `version`.

-In case you specify a `version`, it's important the it's result is consistent across the replicas as well.
+In case you specify a `version`, it's important the it's consistent across the replicas as well.
 This means that the replicas must converge to the same version.
-The way the convergence happens is agnostic to this module, but one possible solution is to use [CRDTs](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type).
+The way the convergence happens is out of the scope of this module, but one possible solution is to use [CRDTs](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type).

 Any duplicate heads are removed and the final heads will be sorted lexically.
 Moreover, any non-concurrent heads will be removed so that the result is deterministic among replicas.